The Mental Health and Wellbeing of Young People

-The 2019 program is still being finalised.
-This schedule is subject to change without notice.
+The 2020 program is still being finalised and is subject to change without notice.
 Subscribe to our newsletter for updates.

 This is our flagship Generation Next program, targeted at frontline professionals working with young people in the education, community and health sectors, in particular teachers, counsellors, social/youth workers, nurses and psychologists.